Thursday, August 10, 2023

 Exaggerated in the hieroglyph are the snail’s antennae, the longer ones hold its eyes, a shorter set contains its olfactory organs.
 The size of the antenna here suggest a reaching out of oneself for wider awareness of the surrounding world and a quest for understanding.

 Only its delicate shell protects the snail.
-This suggests we should be more aware that the protections we construct around ourselves are more fragile than we hope.
+This suggests we should be more aware that the protections we construct around ourselves are more fragile than we imagine.

 The snail shares a connection with royalty.
-Ancient Egyptians obtained a purple dye from the Tyrian sea snail and only royalty could afford to wear fabric colored that exquisite hue.
+Ancient Mediterranean peoples obtained a purple dye from the Tyrian sea snail and only royalty could afford to wear fabric colored that exquisite hue.

-As a prefix, it is a conjunction.
-Adding a ‘vav’ to the beginning of any word creates the meaning ‘and’ or ‘but,’ connecting or separating words and phrases.
-In biblical usage, it can convert a verb from the past to the future tense, or from the future to the past tense, linking the two times into a single moment.
-“There is no earlier or later in the Torah.”
+As a prefix, Vav is a conjunction.
+Adding a Vav to the beginning of any word creates the meaning ‘and’ or ‘but,’ connecting or separating words and phrases.
+In biblical usage, it can convert a verb from the past to the future tense, or from the future to the past tense, linking the two times into a single moment, hence the saying, “There is no earlier or later in the Torah.”

 The Vav illuminates the power of language and communication.
 It symbolizes our ability to bridge the gap between ourselves and higher realms, to shape this world through our thoughts, speech, and actions.